cosmos/cosmos-sdk/docs/run-node/interact-node.md

 fmt.Println(bankRes.GetBalance()) // Prints the account balance
 ```

-You can replace the query client (here, `x/bank`) with the one from any other Protobuf service.
+You can replace the query client (here we are using `x/bank`'s) with one generated from any other Protobuf service.
 The list of all available gRPC query endpoints is [coming soon](https://github.com/cosmos/cosmos-sdk/issues/7786).

 #### Query for historical state using Go